divvun/DivvunPublicTenders/OmegaT.md

 # OmegaT integration

 OmegaT is a translator's workbench, with support for a lot of tools to improve translation speed and quality.
 But most supported tools are not according to our technologies or needs.
 We thus want our tools to be integrated smoothly and in such a way that we can deliver a package with everything installed.

+# Deliverables

 We want the following integrated:

 * spellers (hfst-ospell + zhfst files, or any other lib that can read zhfst files)
 * grammar checkers (as an alternative or complement to spellers)